nadacodes/nadacodes/README.md

 👧🏽 Pronouns:<br>
 She/Her <br>
 I am a: <br>
-BsC Computer Science Graduate from the University of Pretoria and a Software Engineer. <br>
+BsC Computer Science Graduate from the University of Pretoria and a Software Engineer.
+Recently started learning React.<br>
 Interests: <br>
 The blockchain and web3.
 Currently taking part in #30DaysOfWeb3 🌌 <br>
 > Learn blockchain development on Celo and earn while you at it <a href="https://dacade.org/signup?invite=nada"> here</a> !

 <br>
 <table width="100%">
   <tr>
   <td width="50%">